 7 Steps to Inspecting Your Midwest Roof

-A yearly roof inspection is a preventative maintenance job every homeowner should add to their list.
-Before you read any further, make a reminder for yourself to inspect your roof during an upcoming warm day here in the Midwest.
-It’s a great way to identify any roof problems you might have.
+Inspecting a Midwest roof yearly is a preventative maintenance job every homeowner should prioritize.
+Before you read any further, make a reminder for yourself to check your roof during an upcoming warm day here in the Midwest.
+It’s a fantastic method to spot potential roofing issues.

 If you're afraid of heights, grab a pair of binoculars for a ground-level roof inspection.
 But if you’re comfortable with heights, use a ladder to get a closer look.

 Roof inspection checklist

 Here's a checklist of things you should look for while inspecting your roof:

 Cracked caulk or rust spots on flashing

 Shingles that are buckling, curling, or blistering